SwarajBhattacharjee/Quiz-game/README.md

 ## Contact

 Created by Swaraj Bhattacharjee.
-Feel free to reach out with questions or suggestions at [your.email@example.com](mailto:your.email@example.com).
+Feel free to reach out with questions or suggestions at Swaraj Bhattacharjee (mailto:swarajbhattacharjee0@gmail.com).